sharadendu-sinha/node-generic-logger/README.md

 # node-generic-logger
-Generic logger library for node js , a wrapper over winston.
+Generic logger library for node js , a wrapper over winston allowing other abstractions like rotatble logs.